sonichen/KnowledgeBase/docs/others/network/ch1.md

 R2.
 The word *protocol* is often used to describe diplomatic relations.
 How does Wikipedia describe diplomatic protocol?

-> From Wikipedia: Diplomatic protocol is commonly described as a set of international courtesy rules.
-These well-established and time-honored rules have made it easier for nations and people to live and work together.
+> From Wikipedia: Diplomatic protocol is commonly described as **a set of international courtesy rules**.
+These well-established and time-honored rules have **made it easier for nations and people to live and work together**.
 Part of protocol has always been the acknowledgment of the hierarchical standing of all present.
 Protocol rules are based on the principles of civility.

 R3.
 Why are standards important for protocols?

 > It provide a framework that allows different software to interact with each other.
+>
+> It control sending, receiving of msg, it support the Internet to work.